-When deciding what router is best for your Kounta venue, look for the following technologies and features to ensure optimal performance.
+When deciding what router is best for your Kounta venue, our Pro’s recommend looking for the following technologies and features to ensure optimal performance.

-- External antennas - Whilst not mandatory, having a router with adjustable antennas allows you to slightly customise signal direction to suit your venue - definitely worth talking to a pro for best antennas positioning for your particular venue.
+Whilst not mandatory, having a router with adjustable antennas allows you to slightly customise signal direction to suit your venue - definitely worth talking to a pro for best antennas positioning for your particular venue.

 This feature allows your traditional fixed line connection (ADSL/Coaxial/NBN/Fibre) to fall back to a cellular connection in the event of a network interruption.
 A great strategy for areas prone to unstable connection.
 Did we mention how much better Australia’s mobile network is compared to the fixed line?

-These should be fairly standard on most modern routers but having these allows his allows you to connect your network printers or a network switch to expand the number of hardwired connections available (if you have a bigger setup).
+These should be fairly standard on most modern routers but having these allows his allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).

 When setting up your Kounta location, router placement is crucial.
 This will supply network connectivity across all of your devices.
 If your location will have roaming registers, use a device (Example: iPad) to test the outer limits of your WiFi range.

 Pro-Tip #1 - Choose somewhere close & clear